sdonovan001/container-magic/doc/README.md

                 from.
   max-memory:   The maximum amount of memory (in MBs) the applications running
                 inside the container will be allowed to consume.
-If they exceed this value they will be OMM killed.
+If they exceed this value they will be OOM killed.
   max-cpu:      The amount of a single CPU the applications running inside
                 this container will be allowed to consume.
 Value must be between 0.1 - 1.0 where 0.1 whould be 10% of a CPU and 1.0